 What is PET scan?

-Positron Emission Tomography (PET) scan, world over, is recognized as one of the emerging nuclear medicine molecular imaging techniques.
+Positron Emission Tomography (PET) scan is recognized worldwide as one of the emerging nuclear medicine molecular imaging technique.
 It is being used as an important non-invasive tool for many applications in oncology, neurology, cardiology, infection and inflammation imaging procedures.
 It provides the clinician with three-dimensional images and information about how organs and tissues inside the body are functioning at the molecular and cellular level.